Phase retrieval for affine groups over prime fields: Matrix recovery for

 In summary, we find that $\dot{M}_\varphi$ is upper triangular, with nonvanishing diagonal thanks to (\ref{eqn:Bdot_vphi}) and (\ref{eqn:dotM_diag}), and hence $\dot{M}_\varphi$ is invertible.
 This concludes the proof. \end{proof}

-\begin{remark} The appearance of the group Fourier transform in the matrix recovery algorithm is no coincidence, but rather a byproduct of the approach taken in this paper.
+The appearance of the group Fourier transform in the matrix recovery algorithm is no coincidence, but rather a byproduct of the approach taken in this paper.
+The following remark explains these connections in some more detail, and sketches how Corollary \ref{cor:crit_op_ret} can possibly be generalized to other settings.

-Recall from Proposition \ref{prop:mr_conjrep} that the fundamental question is finding certain cyclic vectors for the conjugation representation acting on $\mathbb{C}^{d_\pi \times d_\pi}$.
+\begin{remark} Recall from Proposition \ref{prop:mr_conjrep} that matrix recovery for group frames requires finding certain cyclic vectors for the conjugation representation acting on $\mathbb{C}^{d_\pi \times d_\pi}$.
 The natural representation-theoretic approach to this problem relies on the decomposition of $\varrho$ into irreducibles, of the type where $m_\sigma \in \mathbb{N}_0$ denotes the multiplicity with which $\sigma$ occurs in $\varrho$.

 Slightly rewriting this decomposition allows to introduce the group Fourier transform in a rather natural fashion.
 As a starting point, we make the observation that any cyclic vector $A$ for $\varrho$ yields an injective operator $V_A^\varrho: C^{d_\pi \times d_\pi} \to \mathbb{C}^G$ intertwining $\varrho$ with the left regular representation $\lambda_G$ acting on $\mathbb{C}^G$.
 A necessary and sufficient condition for the existence of such an intertwining operator is that $m_\sigma$ is less than or equal to the multiplicity of $\sigma$ in $\lambda_G$, and the latter coincides with $d_\sigma$.